Skip to main content

 formatDateTime(new Date(2025, 11, 14, 0, 0, 0));

-This method formats a time using the Home Assistant locale.
-It accepts a date, a string [ISO 8601] representation of a date, a number representing the [timestamp] in milliseconds, or a string representation of a time in the format HH:MM or HH:MM:SS.
+These methods format a time using the Home Assistant locale.
+They accept a date, a string ISO 8601 representation of a date, a number representing the timestamp in milliseconds, or a string representation of a time in the format HH:MM or HH:MM:SS.

 // The result of all this examples will be "12:00 AM"